ey92/notes/4744/hw3/hw3.md

 ---

 ### P2
-Finding Patterns: First, I looked for groups of predicate endings that began the same way and found four groups (see columns in table below).
+Finding Patterns: <br> First, I looked for groups of predicate endings that began the same way and found four groups (see columns in table below).
 I then looked for common ways sentence predicates began (see rows in table below).
-After that, it was just connecting which pieces went together and whether or not additional auxiliary verbs needed to be added.
+After that, it was just connecting which pieces went together and whether or not additional auxiliary verbs needed to be inserted.

 | predicates | VPR <br> (verb base present) | MDB <br> (modified base) | VPP <br> (verb predicate past) | VPS <br> (verb predicate present) |
 | ---------- | --- | --- | --- | --- |